LucasDiogo96/S.O.L.I.D/README.md

 It means that a class must only be responsible for one context, that is, one thing, and what isn’t of its context will be out of the class.

-Below there is an example where we have more than one responsibility for our class.
+Below there is an example where we have more than one responsible for our class.

 ### The Problem.